-The retail market for organic products was valued at $39.1 billion by the Organic Trade Association in 2015 and continues to grow.
-Many farmers and ranchers receive premium prices for organic products.
-Over the past six years, USDA has strengthened programs that support organic producers as they grow, thrive and respond to increasing consumer demand for organic products.
+In 2014, the U.S. retail market for organic products was valued at over $39 billion, and it continues to grow according to data reported by the Organic Trade Association.
+Over the past six years, USDA has strengthened programs that support organic operations, helping to create jobs and opportunities in rural communities while meeting increasing consumer demand for organic products.

 - In July 2015, USDA established an equivalence arrangement with Switzerland.